Policy Context

 • Increasing climate finance, phasing out assistance to international fossil fuel extraction, 'greener' trade missions, and economic; services provided by embassies; and

 The strategy highlights water and land use and food systems as priority sectors within climate adaptation.
 From March 22-24, 2023, the Netherlands co-hosted the UN Water Conference with Tajikistan.
 The two co-hosting countries presented a Water Action Agenda with bold commitments to accelerate progress towards water-related goals.
+Additionally, on December 1, 2023, the Netherlands committed US$163 million to IFAD's 13th replenishment to support small-scale farmers with adapting to the impacts of climate change.
+On November 2023, Minister Schreinemacher announced that of the additional US$76 million approved for the 2023 development budget, US$22 million was committed to climate adaptation, with US$11 million towards FMO’s Access to Energy Fund and the Africa Adaptation Acceleration Program.

 Similarly, the third action plan of the Netherlands’ development policy coherence, published on November 25, 2022, recognizes that the Netherlands is the European country with the largest ecological footprint.
-This is due largely to negative effects of trade and direct emissions of transport, as well as the economic effects of Dutch tax havens and illegal money flows.
-The action plan presents new goals on these topics and commits the Dutch government to discussing the aim of reducing its footprint in the upcoming 2023 National Biodiversity Strategy and Action Plan.
+This footprint is due largely to negative effects of trade and direct emissions of transport, as well as the economic effects of Dutch tax havens and illegal money flows.
+The action plan presents new goals on these topics and commits the Dutch government to discussing the aim of reducing its footprint in the upcoming National Biodiversity Strategy and Action Plan in 2024.
 While recognizing existing data limitations, the government committed to inform the House of Representatives annually in a letter about interest, royalty, and dividend flows from LMICs to the Netherlands and from the Netherlands to low-tax jurisdictions.

 ODA Spending